bradshjg/django-template-component/README.md

 ### Anatomy of a Template Component

-Templates components are placed within Django app directories under a "components" folder.
-By convention, and similar to templates, they should be namespaced by including components in a "components/{app_name}" folder.
+Templates components, similar to templates, are placed within Django app directories under a `components/{app_name}/` folder.

 An example layout: